arplaboratory/ARPL-Long-Range-Antenna/README.md

 - On your computer open a new page in your browser.
 - Access to the Network Management setup page (called airOS) typing 'https://192.168.69.1
 - In the next page click Advance and Accept Risk.
 - The login page will appear.
 Type login 'ubnt' and password 'arpllab11'.
+(Same password is valid for arpl-GameLab Network at the address 128.238.47.10)
 - Click on the Ubiquiti logo tab at the top left corner of the setup window page to visualize the AirMax setup page as in Fig. 4.

   ![Antenna](images/Airmax_tab.png)